 The Community Profile is an assessment that provides an overview of the breast health needs in our service area.
 Based on these findings, Komen Dallas County establishes Affiliate priorities so they can best serve for the nearly 2.4 million residents living in Dallas County.
 The Community Profile guides our strategic planning and grant making priorities.

-Every four years, the Community Profile is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
+Every few years, the Community Profile is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
 Analysis of Dallas County in the Community Profile includes the voices of those living in target areas.
 The completed Community Profile report is an assessment of the state of breast health in Dallas County and a plan of action to reduce breast cancer mortality disparities in our community.
 Komen Dallas County is currently working to update the Community Profile.

 To learn more about the Community Profile, click here.

 Drawing from the Community Profile, Komen Dallas County has identified the following funding priority:

 To reduce the burden of late stage diagnosis and breast cancer mortality disparities experienced by African American women living in our community through programs that provide breast health education, navigation, and/or medical services for African American women living in Cedar Hill, DeSoto Lancaster, and South Dallas.

 To address this disparity, the Affiliate is seeking applications for: